-I. Port of Tacoma Overview: This section provides historical information about the Port of Tacoma and the development of the other ports throughout Washington State.
-It examines the economic context of the Port of Tacoma's operating environment, and it outlines the Port's organizational structure.
+- I. Port of Tacoma Overview: This section provides historical information about the Port of Tacoma and the development of other ports throughout Washington state.
+It examines the economic context of the Port of Tacoma's operating environment, and it outlines the Port's organizational structure. - II.

-II.
 Budget Message: This includes an overview of the Port's budget challenges and opportunities, revenue types and expenditures.
-The Budget Message outlines the Port's priorities and issues for the budget year and describes changes from the previous year.
+The Budget Message outlines the Port's priorities and issues for the budget year and describes changes from the previous year. - III.

-III.
 Business Outlook: This section describes the Port's overall goals and strategies.
 It includes assumptions, potential obstacles and trends that Port staff used to develop the forecast.
-These serve as the foundation for the Operating Budget.
+These serve as the foundation for the Operating Budget. - IV.

-IV.
 Operating Budget: This section provides a summary of the assumptions that form the basis for the Port's operating budget.
 This section includes year over year operating budget comparisons, a snapshot of revenue and expenses by line of business, and details of expected non-operating costs.

-V. Five-Year Capital Improvement Plan (CIP): The CIP consists of all capitalized and expensed projects that the Port plans to complete in the next five years.
-Capitalized projects effect the Port's Profit and Loss statement through depreciation while expensed projects flow directly to the Port's net income the year expenses are incurred.
+This section incorporates revenue from NWSA to the Port of Tacoma. - V. Five-Year Capital Improvement Plan (CIP): The CIP consists of all capitalized and expensed projects that the Port plans to complete in the next five years.
+Capitalized projects affect the Port's Profit and Loss statement through depreciation while expensed projects flow directly to the Port's net income the year expenses are incurred.
 This section provides details on the CIP including the impact of the Capital spending on Port profitability.

-VI.
+This section excludes investment commitments from the Port of Tacoma to the NWSA. - VI.
 Tax Levy: The tax levy section provides details on how the Port's tax levy is developed and how the tax levy is used by the Port.
 Additionally, this section provides historical tax information, and provides data to compare the Port's tax levy to the levy assessed by other entities within Pierce County.

-VII.
+- VII.
 Plan of Finance: This section features an explanation of revenue and expense trends and assumptions.
 It also discusses long-term capital projects and the Ports plan for funding these projects.

-VIII.
+This section incorporates the entire impact of the Port of Tacoma and the Port of Tacoma's share of the NWSA's operating income and CIP on the Port's financial performance. - VIII.
 Environmental Stewardship: This section provides a historical context for the environmental challenges facing the Port and our surrounding community.
-It also outlines the Port's priorities and investments in cleaning up and protecting the land, water and air around Commencement Bay.
+It also outlines the Port's priorities and investments in cleaning up and protecting the land, water and air around Commencement Bay. - IX.

-IX.
 Summary of Significant Accounting Policies: This section provides a summary of the accounting policies that the Port follows in developing the budget as well as how the Port reports actual financial results.
-It is an accumulation of all the important financial rules that the Port follows.

-X. Debt Guidelines: The debt guidelines describe how the Port manages debt, including criteria for issuing, refunding, and retiring debt.
+It is an accumulation of all the important financial rules that the Port follows. - X. Debt Guidelines: The debt guidelines describe how the Port manages debt, including criteria for issuing, refunding, and retiring debt.
 This section also describes what tools the Port may use to minimize debt interest rate risks.

+Appendices: The appendices provide additional information useful to the reader.

+Addendum: The Northwest Seaport Alliance (NWSA): A separate document describing the NWSA including the operating budget and the Capital Improvement Plan, and other items related to the NWSA.